MahatKC/CanLiesBeFaked/README.md

 ---

-This work is being further developed and a paper with the complete work should be written (in English) soon.
+This project is being further developed and a paper with the complete work should be written (in English) soon.
 Stay tuned!